sadhubby/CSINTSY-MCO/MCO2/app/README.md

 The purpose of the program is to diagnose users.
 The users will give a set of symptoms, and the system will look through its knowledge base to find the illness.
 Given an illness, it will diagnose the user, suggest medication and treatment, and a course of action for future prevention.

 For this project, the group will use SWI-Prolog.

+## Prerequisite

+A prerequisite for this project is SWI-Prolog.
+To install, please refer to this site https://www.swi-prolog.org/download/stable.

 ## Consulting the database

+Once SWI-Prolog is opened, the program is now executable.
 First, to initiliaze the knowledge data base, click on `File` on the top ribbon, then `Consult ...`.
 The file explorer window would pop-up.
-Please select the file called
-`knowledge_base.pl`.
-This will initialize the database and allow to start the expert system.
+Please select the file called `knowledge_base.pl`.
+This will initialize the knowledge base and allow to start the expert system.

 ## Using the system